ChronicNetwork/Governance/proposals/06 - Create Smart Contract With all CHT presale donations/Testing-Process.md

 This will help confirm the functionality is expected!

-## 5. Mock Trail With JunoMint Tokens
+## 5. Mock Trial With JunoMint Tokens

 A mock trial of instantiating a DAO that has:
 - 1 voting power per participant